Skip to main content

 This project tackles the challenge of increasing the sensitivity of chiral molecular detection using semiconductor nanophotonics through new contrast mechanisms relying on fluorescence instead of absorption.
 The project exploits two approaches based on nanophotonic and excitonic sensors around the following challenges:

-A) Detecting the lowest possible concentration of chiral molecules targeting the limit of a single molecule.
+A) Detecting the lowest possible concentration of chiral molecules, ultimately targeting the limit of a single molecule.

-B) Exploiting excitons in atomically thin semiconductors as sensors for nanoscale imaging.
+B) Exploiting excitons in atomically thin semiconductors as sensors for chiral sensing and nanoscale imaging.

 The project results thus far have advanced the understanding and the methods for ultrasensitive chiral molecular detection.
 In particular, we have clearly established the boundaries between the chirality transfer and optical chirality mechanisms for nanophotonic chiral sensing.
-Using the polarization microscope developed in this project, we are currently aiming to push the limits of chiral molecular sensing to the few-molecule regime.
-We also plan on exploiting nanostructures of excitonic materials as arrays of nanoscale sensors.
+Using the polarization microscope developed in this project, we were able to enhance circularly polarized luminescence.
+We also plan on exploiting excitonic materials as nanoscale sensors for chiral molecules.